Quota rule: Use in apportionment methods

 Different methods for allocating seats may or may not satisfy the quota rule.
 While many methods do violate the quota rule, it is sometimes preferable to violate the rule very rarely than to violate some other apportionment paradox; some sophisticated methods violate the rule so rarely that it has not ever happened in a real apportionment, while some methods that never violate the quota rule violate other paradoxes in much more serious fashions.

-The Largest remainder method does satisfy the quota rule.
-The method works by proportioning seats equally until a fractional value is reached; the surplus seats are then given to the party with the largest fractional parts until there are no more surplus seats.
-Because it is impossible to give more than one surplus seat to a party, every party will always get either its lower or upper quota.
+The largest remainder method does satisfy the quota rule.
+The method works by assigning each party its seat quota, rounded down.
+Then, the surplus seats are given to the party with the largest fractional part, until there are no more surplus seats.
+Because it is impossible to give more than one surplus seat to a party, every party will always be equal to its lower or upper frame.

-The D'Hondt method, also known as the Jefferson method sometimes violates the quota rule by allocating more seats than the upper quota allowed.
-Since D'Hondt was the first method used for Congressional apportionment in the United States, this violation led to a growing problem where larger states receive more representatives than smaller states, which was not corrected until the Webster/Sainte-Laguë method was implemented in 1842; even though Webster/Sainte-Laguë does violate the quota rule, it happens extremely rarely.
+The D'Hondt method, also known as the Jefferson method sometimes violates the quota rule by allocating more seats than the upper frame allowed.
+Since Jefferson was the first method used for Congressional apportionment in the United States, this violation led to a substantial problem where larger states often received more representatives than smaller states, which was not corrected until Webster's method was implemented in 1842.
+Although Webster's method can in theory violate the quota rule, such occurrences are extremely rare.